 Examples of social engineering

-- Responding to a fraudulent email claiming to be from your bank or credit card provider, a government department, a membership organisation or a website you buy from, telling you that you need to follow a link to supply some details – typically a password, PIN or other confidential information.
+- Responding to a fraudulent email claiming to be from your company’s bank or credit card provider, a government department, a membership organisation or a website you buy from, directing you to follow a link to supply confidential details – typically a password, PIN or other information.
 This is known as phishing.

-- Receiving a phone call from somebody claiming to be a legitimate support agent for your computer or software, and telling you that you have a technical issue.
-They sound genuine, so you give them your login details which can result in fraud or identity theft.
-Alternatively you permit them to take over your machine remotely, resulting in them infecting it with a virus or spyware.
-People claiming to be from ‘IT support’ in your business will normally request your password in order to infiltrate company systems and data.
+- Receiving a phone call from somebody claiming to be a legitimate support agent for your computers or software, and telling you that you have a technical issue.
+They sound genuine, so you or a colleague gives them your login details – which can result in fraud or identity theft.
+Alternatively they are granted remote access to take over your computer or network, resulting in it being infected with malware.
+People claiming to be from ‘IT support’ in your business may request your or colleagues’ passwords in order to infiltrate company systems and data.

-- Picking up and inserting in your computer a USB stick, memory card, CD-ROM/DVD-ROM or other storage medium that has been deliberately left for you to find, or is given to you.
-The device contains malware – for example virus or spyware.
+- Picking up and inserting into computers USB sticks, memory cards, CD-ROM/DVD-ROMs or other storage medium that has been deliberately left lying around and contains malware.
 This is known as baiting.

-- In your home or at work, inadvertently granting a criminal physical access to your computers, server or mobile device.
+- Inadvertently granting a criminal physical access to computers, servers or mobile devices.

-- Never reveal personal or financial data including usernames, passwords, PINs, or ID numbers.
+- Never reveal confidential or financial company or customer data including usernames, passwords, PINs, or ID numbers.